unisonweb/website/src/compare-lang/unison-for-java-devs.md

 <div class="side-by-side"><div>

 In Unison, all values are **non-nullable** by default.
-This means you don't have to worry about null pointer exceptions.
 Instead, values that might be absent are represented by a type, called `Optional`.

 ```unison
 someValue : Optional Nat